engmsaleh/code-companion/README.md

 4. The application has a dependency on `node-pty`.
 To install it, follow the instructions provided [here](https://github.com/microsoft/node-pty?tab=readme-ov-file#dependencies).

 5. Start the application with `npm start` or `npm run debug` for development mode.

-## Project Overview

-Here's an overview of the project's directory structure:

-- `build/`: Production-ready compiled files.
-- `app/`: Core application logic and functionality.
-- `styles/`: Styling and appearance of the application.
-- `index.html`: Main entry point for the UI.
-- `main.js`: Electron main process script.
-- `preload.js`: Pre-rendering script for the renderer process.
-- `renderer.js`: Electron renderer process script.
-- `scripts/`: Utility and build scripts.

-## Contributing

-Contributions are welcome!
-Please refer to `CONTRIBUTING.md` for contribution guidelines.

-## License

-CodeCompanion.AI is open-source software licensed under the MIT License.
-See `LICENSE.md` for more information.

 ## Community and Support